gwdistsys18/dist-sys-practice/report/bare-bones-ci-in-action/index.md

 the shared mainline.
 Disasters used to happen during a code merge when a developer works in isolation and drifts too far from the work of others.
 CI offers a fail-fast mitigation by automating the tasks of constantly building and testing the integrated artifact, which saves Ops team from human efforts beyond imagination.
-This article will focus on a demo solution of setting up private CI environment.
+This article compares 2 possible CI solutions, and introduces how to set up a private CI environment in detail, hopefully it will help if you are trying to deploy CI in an enterprise environment.

 ## Tech Overview